 The College tracks their progress on measures to advance equity, diversity and inclusion.
 They also developed an antiracism bibliography, making it and the listed texts available to the CAPLA community and using them to inform discussions to create a shared understanding of racism and other kinds of discrimination.

 Arizona's Science, Engineering, and Math Scholars (ASEMS)

-This program provides services to support students in graduating with a STEM major.
-This program focuses on promising students who are underrepresented in STEM, especially students who are first in their family to attend college, from low-income households, who transferred from a community college, and from underrepresented groups, such as women and minorities.
+Arizona's Science, Engineering, and Math Scholars supports students in graduating with a STEM major.
+ASEMS focuses on promising students who are underrepresented in STEM, especially students who are first in their family to attend college, from low-income households, who transferred from a community college, and from underrepresented groups, such as women and minorities.

 *Folx who identify as: Black, African-American, African, Latina/o/x, Hispanic, Native American, American Indian, Indigenous, Alaskan Native, Native Hawaiian, Asian/Pacific Islander, Middle Eastern, or multi-racial of the aforementioned.

 To recognize and celebrate our distinct cultures, a dedicated team of students, faculty, staff, campus cultural groups and alumni collaborated to create the first official University of Arizona Cultural Logos.